prisma-labs/graphql-framework-experiment/README.md

 2. Flexible convention-over-configuration saves you from configuring `pumpkins` to find your entrypoint and schema modules.

+3. You don't have to provide a `app.ts` entrypoint up front.
+Grow into it as you wish.

 ## Adding Prisma Framework

 Prisma Framework is a next-generation developer-centric tool chain focused on making the data layer easy.
 In turn, `pumpkins` makes it easy to integrate Prisma Framework into your app.
+Let's see how.

 Add a schema.prisma file and fill it out with some content